How to Install Obsidian on Ubuntu 26.04, 24.04 and 22.04

 Install Obsidian on Ubuntu with Flatpak

 Flatpak fits best when you already use Flathub for desktop software and want a visible permission model.
-Flathub marks the package as verified by the Obsidian team, and the current build already includes home-directory access plus the ssh-auth socket, so it works with normal vault folders and Git-based workflows without an extra override once you install Git on Ubuntu.
+Flathub marks the package as verified by the Obsidian team, but Obsidian’s download page still labels Flatpak as community maintained.
+The current build includes home-directory access plus the ssh-auth socket, so it works with normal vault folders and Git-based workflows without an extra override once you install Git on Ubuntu.

 If Flatpak is new on this system, follow the guide to install Flatpak on Ubuntu for the broader desktop-integration steps.
 The same package and remote commands still handle the minimum setup needed for Obsidian itself.